- Written by Dr.Mehmet Demircioglu

 Yes, anxiety or obsessive checking can make recovery harder even when the surgery itself is going well.
 Some patients check the mirror many times a day, compare photos from different lighting, zoom into every graft, and search for problems before the scalp has had time to heal.
 This can become exhausting.

-I do not judge this.
+I assess this.
 Hair loss can create a very intense relationship with the mirror.
 But after surgery, constant checking can turn normal healing into daily fear.
 A small scab becomes a lost graft.
 A temporary gap becomes failure.
 One angle of lighting becomes a crisis.

-If a patient has severe OCD, body image distress, or panic attacks, I may ask whether his mental health is stable enough for surgery.
-That does not mean he can never have a transplant.
-It means the timing should protect him, not push him into months of fear.
+If a patient has severe OCD, body image distress, or panic attacks, I may ask whether their mental health is stable enough for surgery.
+I do not take this to mean that they can never have a transplant.
+It means the timing should protect them, not push them into months of fear.

 If this pattern is strong before surgery, I discuss it openly.
-A patient who knows he will check constantly can still do well if he accepts structure.
-Planned photo dates, clear contact rules, and honest recovery expectations can reduce the emotional burden.
+A patient who knows they will check constantly can still do well if they accept structure.
+Planned photo dates, clear contact rules, and clear recovery expectations can reduce the emotional burden.

 Should I stop antidepressants before a hair transplant?